Why do I need to register for the Pod?

 Go to the Campaigns section, select which campaign you are interested in and click on 'Take part'.
 Schools and groups can only sign up to a campaign once, so if someone else in your school or group has signed up to the current campaign you will not be able to sign up again.
 There is a maximum of one campaign pack per school/group.

-Home educators and EDF Energy employees are unable to sign up for campaigns packs but can still take part buy downloading the free resources on the Pod.
+Home educators and Pod Sponsor employees are unable to sign up to campaigns, but can still participate by downloading the free resources on the Pod.

 What is a campaign survey and how do I complete one?